Albert Caquot: Aeronautics

-In 1933, after a budget cut which prevented him from carrying forward his projects, he resigned and went back to structural engineering for several years.
+In 1933, after a budget cut prevented him from proceeding with his projects, he resigned and returned to structural engineering for several years.

 In 1938, under the threat of the war, Albert Caquot was brought back to manage all the national aeronautical businesses.
 He resigned in January 1940.

-The man

-He always had a great independence of mind and an incredible selflessness.
-The numerous honors he received from multiple countries, for example the dignity of Grand-croix de la Légion d’Honneur in France (1951), pay tribute to his exceptional merits.
-He was a member of the French Academy of Sciences for 41 years and served as their president from 1952 to 1961.
-During more than twenty years, he chaired numerous French scientific organizations, like the National Council of the French Engineers (CNISF), and was on the board of EDF (Électricité de France), the main electricity generation and distribution company in France, during more than ten years.
-In 1961, at 80 years old, Albert Caquot resigned from all the presidencies which he had always assured voluntarily.
-Warm-hearted, attentive and available, he loved to withdraw within his family.

-Homage
+Legacy

 On 2 July 2001, a 4.5-FRF (0.69-€) stamp was issued in France to celebrate Albert Caquot's legacy on the 120th anniversary of his birth and the 25th anniversary of his death.
 A “Caquot dirigeable" and the bridge of La Caille, two of his creations, surround his picture on the stamp.

 Since 1989, the Prix Albert Caquot is awarded annually by the French Association of Civil and Structural Engineering.